Monmouth (UK Parliament constituency)

-The Monmouth Senedd constituency, created in 1999, has normally the same boundaries as the Westminster constituency.
-These cover a large area, omitting the mainly urban areas of Blaenau Gwent in the west and Newport, Wales in the south.
+The Monmouth Senedd constituency was created in 1999 with the same boundaries as the Westminster constituency.
+These covered a large area, omitting the mainly urban areas of Blaenau Gwent in the west and Newport, Wales in the south.

+The constituency was abolished as part of the 2023 review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales for the 2024 general election.
+Its wards were split between Monmouthshire and Torfaen.

 History

-The constituency is considered a safe seat of the Conservative Party although the seat has been won by the Labour Party in three general elections – in addition to the 1991 by-election.
+The constituency was considered a safe seat of the Conservative Party although the seat has been won by the Labour Party in three general elections – in addition to the 1991 by-election.

-The current MP is the Conservative David Davies, elected in 2005 and a former member for the Senedd seat of the same name.
+The last MP for Monmouth was the Conservative David T. C. Davies, elected in 2005 and a former member for the Senedd seat of the same name.
 To avoid confusion with the Yorkshire Conservative David Davis, he is named in Hansard as "David T. C. Davies".

 Boundaries

-1983 onwards
+1983 to 2024

-The constituency is one of eight covering the preserved county of Gwent.
-The other seven are Blaenau Gwent, Caerphilly, Islwyn, Merthyr Tydfil and Rhymney, Newport East, Newport West and Torfaen.
+The constituency was one of eight covering the preserved county of Gwent.
+The other seven were Blaenau Gwent, Caerphilly, Islwyn, Merthyr Tydfil and Rhymney, Newport East, Newport West and Torfaen.
 Merthyr Tydfil and Rhymney, however, straddles the boundary with the preserved county of Mid Glamorgan.
-It covers most of current local authority of Monmouthshire, with the main towns being Chepstow, Monmouth and Abergavenny.
+It covered most of the local authority of Monmouthshire, with the main towns being Chepstow, Monmouth and Abergavenny.

 For the 2010 general election, there were no changes to the boundaries of the Monmouth constituency stemming from the Fifth Review of the Boundary Commission for Wales.
 Likewise there were no boundary changes in 1997.